insure logo

 Single entity coverage

 With single entity coverage, the condo association commonly covers the structure and fixtures within each unit as the unit was originally constructed.
-However, the condo association’s master policy doesn’t provide protection for betterments or improvements made since that time.
+However, the condo association’s master policy doesn’t provide protection for improvements made since that time.

 All-in coverage